DeepakVadgama/deepakvadgama.github.io/_posts/poems/2015-02-08-adieu-sister.md

 Made wholesome by outsiders like us; locals are good too

+Living the city feels, with infinite malls, exquisite food outlets and the hip crowd..
+But finding inner peace can be hard, even the soul will have to shout out loud

 I picture you on a humongous vessel some day...
 Accompanying the vastness of the seas, far from the bay